 Naoko was born and raised in Hiroshima, Japan.
 After arriving in the United States in 1988 she established the Japanese parenting and nursery school program for Japanese-American children at the Educational Alliance.
 At the same time, she established her Creative Movement and Ballet at Peridance.
 Now she teaches at several venues including the 92nd Street Y, Park Avenue Synagogue, and Peridance.
 Naoko is also a master trainer and owner of Gyrotonic® on Broadway.

 LISA Y. KARLIN L.C.S.W.
 Early Childhood Consultant

-Lisa Karlin, a clinical social worker, comes to the Brotherhood Synagogue as Early Childhood consultant.
-Lisa has worked with highly respected schools and programs around the city after obtaining her social work degree from NYU.
-Lisa has done course work at Bank Street and studied family dynamics at the Ackerman Institute.
-A lifelong New Yorker, Lisa's post-graduate education has focused on child development and special education and Lisa maintains a private practice in Brooklyn Heights.
+Lisa Karlin, a clinical social worker, comes to the Brotherhood Synagogue as our Early Childhood consultant.
+Lisa has worked with highly respected schools and programs around New York City.
+She has a degree in social work degree from NYU.
+Lisa has done course work at Bank Street and she studied family dynamics at The Ackerman Institute as well.
+A lifelong New Yorker, Lisa's post-graduate education has focused on child development and special education and she maintains a private practice in Brooklyn Heights.
 She loves nothing more than spending time with children and teachers in the classroom, and meeting with parents.
-Lisa looks forward to getting acquainted with you and is delighted to become part of the Brotherhood Community.
+Lisa looks forward to getting acquainted with you and is delighted to be a part of the Brotherhood Community.